nabihaasif04/Excel-spreadsheets-Automation/README.md

    ```

 ## Parameters
-- `filename`: Path to the Excel file to be processed (must be .xlsx format)
+- filename: Path to the Excel file to be processed (must be .xlsx format)

 ## Output
 The script modifies the input file by: